TheCEDL/homework2/report.md

 ## Problem 6

 The reseaon why we need to standardize the advantage function is that when we calculate the accumulated reward, the immediate reward that we get is exponentially discounted by the discounted factor.
 This action in latter stage can't learn effeciently.
-So, If we standardize the advantage function over time steps, it's expected that we always encourage and discourage half of actions (since we substract the mean).
+So, If we standardize the advantage function over time steps, in this way we’re always encouraging and discouraging roughly half of the performed actions.
+Mathematically you can also interpret these tricks as a way of controlling the variance of the policy gradient estimator.

 ## Reference